jhajek/Linux-text-book-part-1/Chapter-11/chapter-11.md

 * [Interpreting, enforcing and changing the GNU GPL, as applied to combining Linux and ZFS](https://www.fsf.org/licensing/zfs-and-linux "Interpreting, enforcing and changing the GNU GPL, as applied to combining Linux and ZFS")
 * [Ubuntu ZFS announcement](https://blog.ubuntu.com/2016/02/16/zfs-is-the-fs-for-containers-in-ubuntu-16-04 "Ubuntu ZFS Annoucement")

-FreeBSD didn't have this restriction under the BSD license and they have had native kernel based support for ZFS since version 9 of FreeBSD and is a supported filesystem type on MacOS.
+FreeBSD didn't have this restriction under the BSD license and they have had native kernel based support for ZFS since version 9 of FreeBSD and ZFS is a supported filesystem type on MacOS.
 As of Ubuntu 16.04, you can install ZFS via apt-get and include the CDDL licensed ZFS code on Linux as a loadable kernel module.
 Ubuntu now supports the root parition being ZFS as well.
 Here is an example to install the ZFS module, load the module, and then format and create a zpool logical mirror (RAID1) in a few steps,  tutorial comes from here: [https://wiki.ubuntu.com/Kernel/Reference/ZFS](https://wiki.ubuntu.com/Kernel/Reference/ZFS "ZFS Tutorial").

 ```bash
 sudo apt install zfsutils-linux